Master of Science in

-The Master of Science in Safety Science (MS-SS) degree program is designed to provide students with a practical course of study in aviation safety as well as occupational health and safety.
+The Master of Science in Safety Science (MS-SFS) degree program is designed to provide students with a practical course of study in aviation safety as well as occupational health and safety.
 The degree program produces safety professionals who are skilled in providing safety management expertise in a variety of industries.
-Graduates will be able to provide leadership, training, and guidance in safety implementation and compliance issues involving EPA, OSHA, DOD, FAA, DOE, NTSB and state health, and workplace standards, and will be prepared for service in aviation/aerospace, military, and numerous other industries.
+Graduates will be able to provide leadership, training, and guidance in safety implementation and compliance issues involving EPA, OSHA, DOD, FAA, DOE, NTSB, and state health and workplace standards, and will be prepared for service in aviation/aerospace, military, and numerous other industries.

-The MS-SS degree prepares graduates for professional safety positions in a variety of organizational settings, including aviation.
+The MS-SFS degree prepares graduates for professional safety positions in a variety of organizational settings, including aviation.
 Students will qualify for jobs such as aircraft accident investigator, aviation or general safety manager, operations safety coordinator, and safety designer.
 The degree offers the opportunity for students to explore both the theoretical and pragmatic discipline that occupational health and safety has become.
-Particularly in light of extensive interest by the private sector and by government entities, this degree offers occupational health and safety professionals the advanced education and credentials necessary to succeed in the practice of safety.
+Particularly in light of extensive interest by the private sector and by government entities, this degree offers occupational health and safety professionals, as well as aviation safety professionals, the advanced education and credentials necessary to succeed in the practice of safety.

-The MS-SS is a 36 credit hour program of study composed of a General Core (15 credit hours), a Research Core (9 to 12 credit hours), and electives (9 to 12 credit hours).
+The MS-SFS is a 36 credit hour program of study.
 Elective coursework must be selected from the elective list below.
 All elective courses may not be offered every year.
 Check with an advisor for a schedule of course offerings.